zulianp/learnhpc/courses/coding/0_getting_started.md

 ## Why this combination of technologies

-**C programming** is advantageous due to its efficiency, portability across different platforms, scalability for both small and large projects, widespread usage with extensive libraries, and the ability to directly access hardware, making it essential for system-level development.
+**C programming** is advantageous due to its efficiency, portability across different platforms, scalability for both small and large projects, widespread usage with extensive libraries, and the ability to directly access hardware, making it essential for high-performance code development.

 **Makefiles** automate builds, reduce unnecessary compilation, improve project organization, and ensure platform-independent processes, streamlining development tasks.